Biology

 Typically Offered: Alternate Years

 In this seminar, primary literature will be used to learn how researchers study the impacts of genetic and environmental factors on neural activity, circuits and behavior.
 We will look at a range of traditional and non-traditional model organisms, including invertebrates and mammals.
 We will discuss ways in which these studies inform our understanding of how these animals function, as well as insights we can relate to human neural processes.
-Organismal biology.
+Biology Major distribution area: Organismal biology.

 Prerequisite: BIOL 269 or NEUR 210 or PSYC 221 or BIOL 161 and NEUR 220 or instructor permission.